 A recent study by Huawei had some pretty damn interesting results about our dating etiquettes.
 1,000 Australian singles were surveyed, and there are some cheeky rules that you may want to follow for your next date night.

 #1 Put Down ‘Ya Phone

 Maybe the most obvious, and incriminating.
 Our phones have come to be an extension of ourselves, and without them we can feel nervous or bored.
 While 70% of us seem think it’s all dandy to use a phone on a date, it might be good to leave it on the table untouched.
 If you’re wanting to connect further with the person in front of you, it’s hard to do that when literal eye contact is lacking, no?
 Every time this happens to me my soul dies a little.
 Aim to make your date feel acknowledged.
 At the end of the day, your phone ain’t gonna give you butterflies.

 #2 Pick An Appropriate Location

-Before the date commences, think about where the most effective place to have it would be.
-The movies, for instance, leaves barely any room for conversation, nor does a club setting with loud bangers.
+Before the date commences, think about where the most effective place to have it could be.
+The movies, for instance, leaves barely any room for conversation.
+Same with a club setting with loud bangers.
 Not only do you have to take your taste into consideration, but also the other person’s, so it may be worthwhile asking about their preferences.
-Strive for a place where you can settle in and relax without many distractions.
+Strive for a place where you can settle in and relax without too many distractions.
 An intimate bar, for example, may be good with providing softer acoustic music, appetisers, and bevs to help with the nervous jitters.